SICKAG/sick_scan/test/readme_testplan.txt

 Proposed Test Sequence

 1. Switch on the scanner
-2. Launch the file in the editor.
+2. To check or modyfy your current launch file, open it with perfred editor.
 3. Check scanner IP address availability: ping aa.bb.cc.dd Example for use in the local network: ping 192.168.0.2
 4. If the scanner is pingable, set the correct Linux environment for ROS: